Kimberly S. Budd: Early life, education and legal career

-Kimberly S. Budd was born on October 23,1966 to former U.S. Attorney for the District of Massachusetts Wayne Budd.
+Budd was born on October 23, 1966, to former U.S. attorney for the District of Massachusetts Wayne Budd.
 Budd primarily grew up in Peabody, Massachusetts.
 She attended Peabody Veterans Memorial High School, but graduated high school in Atlanta after her family moved before the start of her senior year in 1983.

-Budd received a bachelor's degree in English from Georgetown University, graduating magna cum laude in 1988, and a J.D. degree from Harvard Law School in 1991.
+Budd received a Bachelor of Arts degree in English from Georgetown University, graduating magna cum laude in 1988, and a Juris Doctor degree from Harvard Law School in 1991.
 She began her legal career as a law clerk to Chief Justice Joseph P. Warner of the Massachusetts Appeals Court in 1991.
 She was a litigation associate at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo before serving as an Assistant United States Attorney in the United States Attorney's Office for the District of Massachusetts.
 After that, she was a university attorney for Harvard University in the General Counsel's Office.
 She later served as Director of the Community Values program at Harvard Business School.
+Budd teaches in MCLE and Bar Association programs, is a former adjunct instructor at New England Law, and has taught trial advocacy at Harvard Law School.